OpenMenu X

 Adding AppleScripts to OpenMenu X.

 You can also add compiled Applescripts, and perform any of those scripts on selected files or text.
 You can freely make any script so you could do almost anything you can think of.
-For example you could: search for selected text using Google, make Graphic Converter show a slideshow from files in a selected folder, change the image format of an image file, use an online dictionary to search for words you don't understand, or even use Web Services to translate words from English to Japanese!
+For example you could: search for selected text using Google, make Finder show a slideshow from files in a selected folder, change the image format of an image file, use an online dictionary to search for words you don't understand, or even use Web Services to translate words from English to Japanese!
 Over 80 helpful scripts are included in the product.

 Adding Services Menu Items to OpenMenu X.

 You can register often-used services menu items to OpenMenu X so that you can execute them without a long mouse travel.
+You can executes Services items of OpenMenu X even on Firefox, MS Word or other applications that are not compatible with Services.

 Adding Documents or URLs.